2nd US virus surge hits plateau, but few experts celebrate

 The virus has claimed over 150,000 lives in the U.S., by far the highest death toll in the world, plus more than a half-million others around the globe.

-Over the past week, the average number of deaths per day in the U.S. has climbed more than 25%, from 843 to 1,057.
-Florida on Wednesday reported 216 more deaths, breaking the single-day record it set a day earlier, while Texas confirmed 313.
+Over the past week, the average number of COVID-19 deaths per day in the U.S. has climbed more than 25%, from 843 to 1,057.
+Florida on Thursday reported 253 more deaths, setting its third straight single-day record, while Texas had 322 new fatalities and California had 391.

 In other developments: